dessygil/des-personal-site/README.md

 - change everything to typescript
 - add date created to posts and projects and maybe an image for the blog posts
 - get rid of numbers
+- might be worth getting rid of backend